3DFin/parallel-cut-pursuit/README.md

 ### Python
 Requires `numpy` package.
-See the script `setup.py` for compiling modules with `setuptools`; it can be run simply by using `pip` e.g. `python -m pip install .`. pre compiled binaries for Windows and Linux will soon be available on `PyPI`
+See the script `setup.py` for compiling modules with `setuptools`; it can be run simply by using `pip` e.g. `python -m pip install .`. pre compiled binaries for Windows and Linux will soon be available on `PyPI`. if more than 65535 components are expected in you graph you can force the use of 32 bit indices by setting the `CP_NPY_COMP_32` environement variable to 1 e.g. `export CP_NPY_COMP_32=1` on bash.

 Extensive documentation of the Python wrappers can be found in the corresponding `.py` files.
 The scripts are mostly written for Python 3, and should work with Python 2 with minor tweaking.